jaantollander/masters-thesis/content/21_puhti.md

 # Puhti cluster at CSC
 This section presents the configuration of the *Puhti* cluster, a Petascale system operated by CSC in Finland.
-It has over five hundred monthly users and a diverse user base, which makes it interesting for studying file system usage.
+It has over five hundred monthly users and a diverse user base, which makes it interesting to study file system usage.
 Puhti is a Finnish noun that means having energy.
-*CSC -- The IT Center for Science* is an organization that provides ICT services, including high-performance computing, cloud computing, data storage, computer networking, training, and technical support for higher education institutions, research institutes, culture, public administration, and enterprises in state of Finland [@about-csc].
+*CSC -- The IT Center for Science* is an organization that provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
+The services include high-performance computing, cloud computing, data storage, network services, training, and technical support. [@about-csc]

 ## Hardware configuration